iPaulPro/scaffold-lens/README.md

 If you want to use your own contracts there are a few simple steps.

-1. Replace the `YourActionModule.sol` contract in `/packages/hardhat/contracts` with your own.
+1. Replace the `PublicationCollectionAction.sol` contract in `/packages/hardhat/contracts` with your own.
 2. Update the script(s) in `/packages/hardhat/deploy` to deploy your contract(s) instead of the mock contracts.
 3. Change the tag in the `deploy:*` scripts in `/packages/hardhat/package.json` to the tag(s) of your contract(s).
 4. (Optional) Remove the `/packages/hardhat/contracts/helpers` directory and related deploy scripts unless you want to use the `TestToken` contract for testing and debugging.